yitron/CHowToProgram8e/journal.md

 ## C How to Program (8th Edition) - Paul & Harvey Deitel

+### Week 11
+- completed rest of string and character manipulation in Chapter 8
+- learnt about string memory manipulation functions of the C standard `string.h` library

 ### Week 10
 - completed Chapter 3 self reviewed exercises
 - learnt string libs of C and it's manipulations in Chapter 8